cirisjl/Machine-learning-development-environment-for-single-cell-sequencing-data-analyses/oscb-ui/oscb-react/markdown/Imputation.md

 Evaluating single-cell RNA sequencing denoising is challenging due to the lack of ground truth, as existing benchmark methods have limitations that prevent a unified accuracy measure.
 To address this, molecular cross-validation (MCV) is utilized, a method specifically designed to quantify denoising accuracy by comparing a denoised training set against a partitioned test set, with demonstrated reliability in representing ground truth accuracy [^1].

-A workflow for creating imputation benchmarks is available on [single-cell.ai](https://www.single-cell.ai/), where training data is stored in `adata.obsm["train"]` and test data in `adata.obsm["test"]`.
+A workflow for creating Imputation benchmarks is available on [single-cell.ai](https://www.single-cell.ai/), where training data is stored in `adata.obsm["train"]` and test data in `adata.obsm["test"]`.

 * **MSE:** The metric measures the reweighted Mean Squared Error (MSE) [^1] between the denoised gene expression counts from the training dataset and the actual gene expression counts from the test dataset, where the reweighting factor is based on the train/test ratio.